ccarmona1/react-github/.github/instructions/react.instructions.md

 For Styling:

 - Make sure to use tailwindcss for styling
-- Create the css files for each component and import them in the component
 - Avoid inline styles
 - Use tailwindcss for responsive design
 - The app must be responsive and work on mobile devices